Does the Wedding Chambers at the Toronto City Hall include the Marriage Officiant who conducts the ceremony?

 For City Hall Weddings some months are busier than others, with Saturdays being our most popular day.
 Please book as far in advance as possible for an ideal timeslot.
-If you are flexible, we may be able to find you a spot during the week, if given 7 days notice.

 For "off-site" weddings, we suggest you book as soon as you have established the date and location of your wedding.